dstnbrkr/componentkit/_docs/debugging.md

 permalink: /docs/debugging.html
 ---

 When working with ComponentKit, you would generally uses generic views such as `UIButton`, `UIImageView`, etc. under the hood.
-Hence, when you run a command in the LLDB debugger like [Chisel's](http://www.github.com/facebook/chisel) `pviews` you're likely to get a very generic view hierarchy that gives no information about any component.
+Hence, when you run a command in the LLDB debugger like [Chisel's](http://www.github.com/facebook/chisel) `pviews` you'll see a generic view hierarchy with no information about components.
 The following is the output of running `pviews` for an application using ComponentKit.

 ```
 | <UICollectionView: 0x7caf3800; frame = (0 0; 320 568); clipsToBounds = YES; autoresize = W+H; gestureRecognizers = <NSArray: 0x7b462e50>; layer = <CALayer: 0x7b462a80>; contentOffset: {0, 315}; contentSize: {320, 5951}> collection view layout: <UICollectionViewFlowLayout: 0x7ae60ab0>